 During the session we run a ‘rolling’ snack time which enables the children to choose when they wish to interrupt their play for a drink and snack.
 It is a time to build on independence, healthy eating and social skills.

 Local walks to the Church,regular visits to the Mobile Library and trips to the Post Office are planned to encourage the children to think about their extending world.
 We also visit a local Residential Care home so the children can sing nursery rhymes/Christmas songs.
-Each year we manage to fit in a Fire Engine visit facilitated by returning to the Village Hall car park.

 One of our strengths is our Partnership with Parents.
 With an embedded keyperson system, we enjoy strong bonds with our keychildren and their families.
 Using an 'online' assessment tool has ensured Parents and carers can be involved at every stage of their childs development.
 This ensures that we gain a true picture of the individual child.

 Visit to Penn Green Children's Centre and Research Base (November 2013)